pauldwolfe/paperrockscissors/README.md

   - Rock beats Scissors
   - Scissors beats Paper.
   - The same input is a tie.
-* The game will repeat until the user explictly chooses to exit.
+* The game will repeat until the user explicitly chooses to exit.
 * On exit a summary is displayed of games won, lost, and tied.

 ## Non-Functional Requirements